Introduction

 }

-Prior to making requests, a Mediator Application Endpoint needs to be created.
-See the Mediator Endpoint quick start guide for step-by-step instructions on creating a Mediator endpoint.
+Prior to making requests, you need to create a Mediator application endpoint.
+Refer to the Mediator Endpoint quick start guide for step-by-step instructions on creating a Mediator endpoint.

 Requests